Defining Your Path Field Trip Program

 Due to limited available space on campus, our capacities differ by day:

-For groups larger than 125, please contact the Program Coordinator.
+For groups larger than 125, please contact the Program Manager.

 What will we do on campus?